|Regulations concerning the Hygiene Supervision over Cosmetics|

 In term of cosmetics, CFDA is in charge of comprehensive supervision on cosmetics, including domestic cosmetics production and registration of cosmetic products (special use cosmetics and imported non-special use cosmetics) and new ingredients, under which there are three sub-departments related to cosmetics:

-Figure 1: Cosmetics-related Departments under CFDA
+Figure 1: Cosmetics-related Departments under CFDA (to be repealed)

 - The Administrative Service Center is responsible for receiving cosmetics application cases and conducting format check on the dossiers submitted.